noiseprotocol/noise_spec/noise.md

 ============

-Noise handshakes have a **prologue** input which allows arbitrary data to be included in the `h` variable.
+Noise handshakes have a **prologue** input which allows arbitrary data to be hashed into the `h` variable.
 If both parties do not provide identical prologue data, the handshake will fail due to a decryption error.
 This is useful when the parties engaged in negotiation prior to the handshake and want to ensure they share identical views of that negotiation.